 On campus, Celeste started an Executive Council through the American Enterprise Institute (AEI) which she currently chairs.
 AEI is a public policy think thank and Celeste has had the pleasure of attending various student conferences.
 Celeste is also the executive articles editor for the Grove City College Journal of Law & Public Policy.

 During the summer of 2016, Celeste was part of the Charles Koch Institute’s Internship Program and she worked as a development and fundraising intern at the Leadership Institute in Arlington, Virginia.
 She has worked as a research and teaching assistant for Dr. Caleb Verbois, a professor of political science and contributing scholar with the Center for Vision & Values.
 Celeste is also a member of the Crimson and White alumni honorary.
 In her free time, Celeste likes to read, sketch, be outdoors and travel.
-She will spend the spring semester of 2017 studying in Reading, England.
+She will spend the spring semester of 2017 studying in Florence, Italy.

 Allison Bimber ’17 is a senior at Grove City College and began her trek to Grove City as an elementary student who enjoyed reading the histories of Abraham Lincoln and Ronald Reagan.
 As a Midwesterner born and raised in Indiana, she embraced cultural conservatism and the ideal of freedom as indispensable to a sensible lifestyle.
 Allison’s Christian faith and her desire to attend an unapologetic Christian school which championed the ideals of liberty led her to Grove City.